crypto-chemists/crypto-chemists-wiki/Webinars.md

 ## Planned topics

-* 2021-05-25 - L'impact environnemental des blockchains
+* 2021-05-25 - The environmental impact of blockchains
-* 2021-05-27 - NFT & Art : Spéculation ou révolution
+* 2021-05-27 - NFT & Art : Speculation or revolution

 ## Future topics